g-e-kenney/prettyClusters/README.md

 - Import gene metadata from the JGI's [IMG database](https://img.jgi.doe.gov/index.html), which has many genomes, metagenomes, and so on that are absent from NCBI's NR database (and UniProt), or that are present but poorly annotated in databases like NCBI/WGS.
 Also, the metadata is more detailed and less obnoxious than GenBank files.
 - Handle hypothetical and predicted proteins helpfully (i.e. by identifying new groups of hypothetical proteins that frequently appear in the genomic neighborhoods of interest).
 - Integrate into workflows using sequence similarity networks generated via the [EFI-EST toolset](https://efi.igb.illinois.edu/efi-est/).
-- Interrogate similarity of genomic neighborhoods without relying on the sequence similarity of genes of interest - I did not want to have to make the assumption that sequence similarity and gene cluster similarity necessarily track, since that's not always a sound assumption.
+- Interrogate similarity of genomic neighborhoods without relying on the sequence similarity of genes of interest (a point of differentiation between this tool and [EFI-GNT](https://efi.igb.illinois.edu/efi-gnt/) - I did not want to have to make the assumption that sequence similarity and gene cluster similarity necessarily track, since that's not always a sound assumption.
+- Interrogate similarity of genomic neighborhoods without relying on similarity to known gene clusters or gene cluster components (and tools like antiSMASH) (a point of differentiation between this tool and [BiG-SCAPE](https://github.com/medema-group/BiG-SCAPE), since gene clusters for novel types of natural products are missed by these sorts of tools

 I haven't encountered anything that quite handles all of those things in one go, so...